GuneetBola/Artist-Search/README.md

 Created an interactive website for music lovers to search their favourite artists and listen to thier top tracks!

-## Take a Look!
-You can check out my website here: https://artistsearch.netlify.app

 ## Tools/Technologies Used
 - `React.Js`
 - `Node.js`